 What Is Burial?

 Burial is the process of placing a deceased individual’s body or cremated remains into the earth, a tomb, or another designated resting place.
-It symbolizes respect, remembrance, and the final stage of a person’s physical journey.
+It symbolises respect, remembrance, and the final stage of a person’s physical journey.
 For many, it serves as a crucial step in the grieving process, allowing family and friends to gather, reflect, and celebrate a life lived.

 Cost Of A Burial